vekunz/sveltekit-crazy-compiler-error/README.md

 ## Setup

-The reproduce the error, you need four things to exist in your SvelteKit application.
+To reproduce the error, you need four things to exist in your SvelteKit application.

 1. In the `svelte.config.js` set the key `kit.vite.build.target` to `esnext`.
 2. Have a Svelte component with some styling (in this case `SomeComponent.svelte`)